lapwat/papeer/README.md

 ### Display the table of contents

 Before actually scraping a whole website, it is a good idea to use the `list` command.
 This command is like a **dry run**, which lets you vizualize the content before actually retrieving it.
-You can use several options to customize the table of contents extraction, such as `selector`, `limit`, `offset` and `include`.
+You can use several options to customize the table of contents extraction, such as `selector`, `limit`, `offset`, `reverse` and `include`.
 Type `papeer list --help` for more information about those options.

 ```sh
 papeer list https://12factor.net/ -s 'section.concrete>article>h2>a'